anhinga/julia-notebooks/images-as-matrices/presentation/talk-proposal.md

-I looked at standard Julia test images, such as "mandrill" and "jetplane", and discovered that there is plenty of visually interesting information in the matrix products.
-I used the scaling of pixel values which is also used by ImageView.imshow methods.
+I looked at standard Julia test images, such as "mandrill" and "jetplane", and discovered that there is plenty of visually interesting information in their matrix products.
+I used the scaling of pixel values which is also used by ImageView.imshow() methods.

 It turned out that the matrix products were particularly informative and had a lot of visible fine structure, if one softmax-normalized rows of the left-hand-side matrix and columns of the right-hand-side matrix before taking the product.
-The images looked slightly toned-down and striped after normalization, but not too different visually, however the products were drastically different.
+The images looked slightly toned-down and striped after normalization, but not too different visually.
+However the products were drastically different.
 Note that in Transformer models one usually applies softmax only on one side, but this turns out to be insufficient for our visual exploration of matrix products.